 In no event will I be liable or responsible for damages of any kind to yourself, your equipment, or to 3rd parties.

-By using CTR2-Mini software and/or hardware you agree to these terms.
+By using any CTR2 software and/or hardware you agree to these terms.

 I know this sounds pretty unsettling but the reality is that I have very little control over how an end user builds or applies this technology.
 Although I test every assembled board I can’t guarantee that they will work on your hardware, nor can I guarantee a board that you build.
 I have no way to test PCBs with only SMT components but I’ll be happy to help you work out any problems you encounter.

-I hope you enjoy reading about this project and either build your own or modify it into something that works for you.
-Even if it just gives you ideas for your next project my effort will be worthwhile.
+I hope you enjoy reading about my projects and build or purchase your own.
+Even if my work just gives you ideas for your next project my effort will be worthwhile.

 73s, Lynn, KU7Q